-Catfish Creek, the national undergraduate literary journal of Loras College, is a showcase for undergraduate writers from across the country and around the world.
+Catfish Creek, the international undergraduate literary journal of Loras College, is a showcase for undergraduate writers from across the country and around the world.
 We welcome submissions of fiction, poetry, and literary nonfiction.

-We’ve moved to an online format.
-View our tenth issue below or open as a downloadable PDF.
+View our current issue below or open as a downloadable PDF.

-Back issues of Catfish Creek are available for only $3 (shipping included).
-Please print the following order form and submit with a check or money order payable to Loras College.
+Back issues of Catfish Creek are available for only $5 in US funds (shipping included).
+Please print our order form and submit with a check or money order payable to Loras College.
 Please include “Catfish Creek” written on the memo line of the check.
-Copies should arrive within two weeks.
-If you have any questions or concerns, contact the faculty advisor via e-mail (email@example.com).
+Copies should arrive at your address within two weeks, or longer for remote overseas addresses.
+If you have any questions or concerns, e-mail the faculty advisor at James.Pollock@loras.edu.